jpenabravoj00/jpenabravoj00/README.md

 ---

 ### About Me
-With over 10 years of experience in neuroscience research and medical education, I have developed a strong skill set in curriculum design, lecturing, and statistical analysis.
+With over 10 years of experience in Neuroscience research and medical education, I have developed a strong skill set in curriculum design, lecturing, and statistical analysis.
 I am now applying my analytical expertise to public health interventions and data analytics, using tools like R, Python and SQL to analyze complex health datasets.
 I am seeking opportunities where I can apply my unique background to solve meaningful problems in both academic and industry settings.

 ---